deanturpin/germs.dev/posts/repairs.md

 - [x] Pusher has come loose during cleaning -- fits in OK anyway
 - [ ] Service
 - [ ] Repair original strap -- see [leather conditioner](https://www.watchobsession.co.uk/blogs/watchobsession-blog/how-to-care-for-leather-watch-strap)

-## Omega 131.019 gold-plated
-30463681 (1970), cal 601, worn crown, 43-hour power reserve, crystal is loose, case back is a mess, very strong running so might not do a full service.

-- [x] Replace case back
-- [x] Trial refitting old crystal -- cracked it
-- [x] Present on new leather strap
-- [x] Order new crystal: &#x2300; 30.8mm, 3.5mm height
-- [x] Fit new crystal
-- [ ] Measure amplitude
-- [ ] Partial service of keyless works

 ## Raketa 2609.HA
 From 1975, in good condition and running well.
 Measured 47h power reserve (nominally 45h) -- see [Ranftt](http://www.ranfft.de/cgi-bin/bidfun-db.cgi?10&ranfft&2&2uswk&Raketa_2609_HA).
 Dial brightened up with a little with water and cottonbud, also removed some of the gunk on the [chapter ring](https://www.watch-wiki.net/doku.php?id=chapter_ring).